-64. A rehearing on these issues of fact and law is justified to correct these
+64. A rehearing on these issues of fact and law is justified to correct these inconsistencies, and to judge Evergy's application on established statutory and regulatory frameworks.

 Wherefore, the OPC applies for rehearing as to these issues of fact and law.